chengning-zhang/Simple-TAN-and-Ensemble-TAN/README.md

 Naive Bayes is the simplest form of Bayesian network classifiers.
 It is obvious that the conditional independence assumption in Naive Bayes is rarely true in reality, which would harm its performance in the applications with complex attribute dependencies.
 Numerous algorithms have been proposed to improve Naive nayes by weakening its conditional attribute independence assumption, among which Tree augmented Naive Bayes TAN has demonstrated remarkable classification performance and is competitive with the general Bayesian network classifiers in terms of accuracy, while maintaining efficiency and simplicity.

 ###### Time complexity of Naive Bayes
+Remember the two major tasks in learning a BN are: learning the graphic structure; and then learning the parameters(CP table entries) for that structure.
+As for Naive Bayes the structure is already given, therefore, the only computation intensive step involved is the conditional probability calculation for all attributes.
+Let C be the total number of class labels in the dataset.
+Let m be the total number of attributes and {S_1,...S_m} be the total number of values that each attribute can take respectively and R be the number of instances in the training dataset.
+Note that by using appropriate data structure, counting the number of occurrences of each of the class labels and attributes states can be done in one single scan, which takes O(R).
+To calculate the entries of the CP table, we need to find the probability of occurences of every state of all attributes conditioned on each of the class labels.
+Hence total values computed:

+\sum_1^m R.C.S_i \leq R.C.m.S_max
+Thus, the complexity of training the classifier is given by m.C.S_max.R.
+After training, the conditional probabilities are stored and can be retrieved during the process of classification in constant time.

 #### Tree Augmented Naive Bayes